Riyaz145/Test/README.md

 ----------------------------------------------------------
-  by this method it installed a stable version
+  #by this method it, installed a stable version#
   //- name: Install docker-compose
     apt: pkg=docker-compose